vendrovska/taskticker/README.md

 https://taskticker.azurewebsites.net

-Node.js, Angular, Google sing-in (OAuth 2.0), Microsoft SQL Server.
+Node.js, Angular, Google sign-in (OAuth 2.0), Microsoft SQL Server.

-When you singned in, you can access your tasks from any device.
+When you signed in, you can access your tasks from any device.
 Supports export to CSV.

 Hosted on Microsoft Azure App Services.